jiehe2/PMS/README.md

-# PMS is a poaterior mean variable screening method based on Bayesian framework.
+# PMS is a posterior mean variable screening method based on Bayesian framework.